tymyrddin/purple/source/docs/incident-response/choreography.md

 ## Who it is for

 *   Incident response and security teams who need to practise coordination under pressure.
-*   Senior leaders who must get confident making fast, evidence-based decisions.
+*   Senior leaders who want to build confidence in fast, evidence-based decisions.
-*   Communications and legal teams who must work in lockstep with operations.
+*   Communications and legal teams working in lockstep with operations.
-*   Cross-functional operational teams (platform, product, customer service) who must practise continuity and customer handling.
+*   Cross-functional operational teams (platform, product, customer service) who want to practise continuity and customer handling.

 ## Formats & duration